MerchantBanker.ca

 The operational logic is equally important.
 A properly managed frozen or prepared-food facility can improve EBITDA margins as production throughput increases because fixed costs such as refrigeration infrastructure, QA systems, compliance systems, production equipment, packaging lines, and facility overhead can be spread across larger revenue volumes.

-The strongest target companies are not necessarily the most exciting brands.
+The strongest target companies are not necessarily the most exciting consumer brands.
 They are often businesses with stable recipes and production processes, recurring customer demand, available or improvable plant capacity, defensible food-safety systems, good gross margins by product line, reliable cold-chain handling, private-label or institutional channel potential, regional brand loyalty, owner succession pressure, and limited internal ability to scale.

 The investment case should therefore be framed around operational expansion, not speculative product invention.
+The buyer thesis is not “invent a new product.”
+The buyer thesis is “professionalize a proven production base and expand distribution, throughput, channel penetration, and margin quality.”

 4. Interprovincial Trade as a Growth Lever